jeremymv2/jeremymv2.github.io/_posts/2018-08-02-chef-pipelines.md

 ## Chef Policy Upload
 After all linting, syntax and other checks are completed successfully it's safe to upload the Policy to a Chef Server.
 In this article I'll mention doing so with Jenkins.
 However nothing precludes you from using another Pipeline toolset.
-With Jenkins 2.0 introduces a Pipeline driven by a `Jenkinsfile`, making it very simple to drop into every repo, managing the code and automation together.
+Jenkins 2.0 introduces a Pipeline driven by a `Jenkinsfile`, making it very simple to drop into every repo, managing the code and automation together.

 Again, the actual implementation of uploading Policy almost ridiculously simple.
 It just boils down